openmcp-project/docs/docs/about/design/service-provider-design.md

 # Service Provider Design

+This document outlines the `ServiceProvider` domain and its technical considerations within the context of the [openMCP project](https://github.com/openmcp-project/), providing a foundation for understanding its architecture and operational aspects.

 ## Goals

-- Define clear terminology around `ServiceProvider` in the OpenMCP space
+- Define clear terminology around `ServiceProvider` within the openMCP project
 - Establish the scope of a `ServiceProvider`, including its responsibilities and boundaries
 - Define a `ServiceProvider` implementation layer to implement common features and ensure consistency across `ServiceProvider` instances
 - Outline how a `ServiceProvider` can be validated